 A portion of the federal estate tax was actually taken away from the IRS and paid instead to the decedent's state taxing authority.
 In simplest terms, an estate might pay $100,000 to the IRS, and the IRS would effectively share this with the state, remitting $25,000 of that and keeping the $75,000 balance.

 The pick-up tax was officially phased out under the provisions of the Economic Growth and Tax Relief Reconciliation Act (EGTRRA), and the Tax Cuts and Jobs Act of 2018 (TCJA) makes it unlikely to come back anytime soon.
 The TCJA doubled the federal estate tax exemption from what it was in 2017, making very few estates liable for paying the federal tax to begin with.

 What Is the Future of the Michigan Estate Tax?

 Some states that used to collect a pick-up tax chose to enact laws that allowed the state to still collect a state estate tax after federal law changed.
 This has been referred to as "decoupling" because the states that enacted a state estate tax no longer based their laws on federal estate tax laws.

 The majority of states did absolutely nothing, however, and Michigan was one of them.
 They stopped collecting a state estate tax.

 The pick-up tax was supposed to return in 2011 under the provisions of EGTRRA, but the Tax Relief Act of 2010 did not include reinstatement so Michigan didn't resume levying its separate state estate tax.

 Does Michigan Collect a State Inheritance Tax?

-The information contained in this article is not tax or legal advice and is not a substitute for such advice.
-State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.
-For current tax or legal advice, please consult with an accountant or an attorney.
+The information contained in this article is not tax or legal advice and it is not a substitute for such advice.
+State and federal laws change frequently, and the information in this article might not reflect your own state’s laws or the most recent changes to the law.